RLacer/09-Node.js-README-generator/README.md

  * An easy way to create a readme file

  ## Usage:
- * The user answers the prompts and a readme file is created in the root directory.
+ * The user answers prompts and a readme file  is  created in the root directory

  ## Test:
   * Currently, no test is available

  ## Installation:
- * Clone or fork the current repository, then run npm install
+ * clone or fork the current repository, then run npm install

  ### Author:
   Rebecca Lacer